 I wanted to read The Handmaid’s Tale before the Hulu series came out (I still haven’t watched it…. oops), and was stoked when I saw that Claire Danes narrates the audio version.
 Danes does not disappoint!
 What a harrowing story.
 Danes’ crumbling cry face in her physical acting repertoire is replicated here in her shake voice and perfect characterization of Offred (or June?).
 It’s now one of my favorite books ever.
 Get it, then we’ll have to watch it on Hulu together.

 I read and enjoyed Anne of Green Gables as a girl, but I fell in love with Montgomery’s story as an adult.
 Anne is smart, hilarious, exhausting, tragic, and heroic all at once.
 McAdams impeccably captures each character’s voice: Matthew’s “Well now,” Ms. Rachel’s snooty gossip, Marilla’s stern but loving reprimands, and Anne’s own exasperated gasps.
 Anne’s wisdom surpasses her young age; yet as Anne grows, McAdams’ cadence changes to accommodate Anne’s newfound maturity.
 Now I can’t imagine Anne’s voice any other way.

 Jane Eyre is probably my favorite book ever.
 (Don’t make me choose!)
 I’ve read it at least one thousand times.
 I always get caught up in the romance, the ghost… Not to mention it has one of my favorite lines in all of English literature (spoiler listed here).
 But Thandie Newton’s understated take on Jane’s “tale of woe” is fantastic.
 If you haven’t read Charlotte Brontë’s classic yet, Newton’s audio version is the way to go.

 My only nonfiction choice!
-Unbroken is the incredibly true story of Louis Zamperini, Olympic athlete and survivor of a Japanese WWII POW camp.
+Unbroken is the incredible true story of Louis Zamperini, Olympic athlete and survivor of a Japanese WWII POW camp.
 If you saw the 2014 movie version of Unbroken, you missed the most important parts of Zamperini’s story, as well as Hillenbrand’s beautiful and suspenseful retelling.
 Save yourself the trouble: forego the film version and listen to Mr. Richard Gilmore himself (Edward Herrmann) read it to you.